rwmacleod/sparts/README.md

 ## Getting Started

-See the Getting Start document in the project's documentation directory (/doc).
+See the Getting Started document in the project's documentation directory (/doc).